Prakharnagore/Dev/Javascript/Javascript Interview - RoadSideCoder/Index.md

 ### Question 2.
 Temporal Dead Zone (TDZ)?

 ```
-A let or const variable is said to be in a "temporal dead zone" (TDZ) from the start of the block until code execution reaches the line where the variable is declared and initialized. let and const are hoisted in temporal dead zone
+A let or const variable is said to be in a "temporal dead zone" (TDZ) from the start of the block until code execution reaches the line where the variable is declared and initialized. let and const are hoisted in temporal dead zone.
+or
+A temporal dead zone (TDZ) is the block where a variable is inaccessible until the moment the computer initializes it with a value
 ```

 ### Question 3. map, filter and reduce Polyfills